-Project Sister Sexual Assault 24/7 Crisis Hotline (Claremont, CA): 800-656-4673
+Project Sister Sexual Assault 24/7 Crisis Hotline (Claremont, CA): 800-656-4673 909-626-HELP (909-626-4357)

-909-626-HELP (909-626-4357)
+National Sexual Assault 24/7 Crisis Hotline (RAINN): 800-656-HOPE

-National Sexual Assault 24/7 Crisis Hotline (RAINN): 800-656-HOPE a.
+- 4. Reporting Options Outside of the College: State and Federal Enforcement Agencies and the Claremont Police Department - a.
 The College's complaint procedures are administrative in nature and are separate and distinct from the state and federal criminal, civil, and administrative legal systems.
-Pursuing resolution through these procedures does not preclude someone from pursuing legal action now or in the future.
+Pursuing resolution through these procedures does not preclude someone from pursuing legal action now or in the future. - b.
+Reporting Potential Criminal Violations to Claremont Police Department ("CPD"): In cases involving potential criminal misconduct, individuals are encouraged to file a report with the CPD.
+For assistance with or accompaniment to make a police report, please contact the Sr. Director DHSM & TIX (909-607-